r-gaia-cs/bc/novice/shell/03-pipefilter.md

 and temporarily sends whatever we type on our keyboard to that process's standard input, and whatever the process sends to standard output to the screen.

-Here's what happens when we run `wc -l *.pdb > lengths`.
-The shell starts by telling the computer to create a new process to run the `wc` program.
+When we run `wc -l *.pdb > lengths`, the shell starts by telling the computer to create a new process to run the `wc` program.
 Since we've provided some filenames as parameters, `wc` reads from them instead of from standard input.
 And since we've used `>` to redirect output to a file,